michielbdejong/documents/nlnet-grant.md

 - implementation stable release: 6000 euros

 Two financing plans are thought:
-- the perfect one: NLnet finances the standard and the implementation.
+- the perfect plan: NLnet finances the standard and the implementation.
 - if it is not possible, we ask NLnet to kindly finance the standard, and we take care of financing the implementation through crowdfunding and freelance.

 In the later case, the stable release of the implementation would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is successful.
 Or many months in case we have to freelance to finish the project.